NedimBegic/companie-test/README.md

   </ul>

   <h2>Overview</h2>
-  <p>This project is a solution to a coding test provided by [Company Name].
+  <p>This project is a solution to a coding test provided by a companie.
 It is a React application that allows users to browse top movies and TV shows, search for specific content, and view detailed information about individual movies or TV shows.</p>

   <h2>Features</h2>
   <ul>